- right (adj.1)

 - right (adv.)

 - Old English rehte, rihte "in a straight or direct manner," from right (adj.1).
-Right on! as an exclamation of approval first recorded 1925 in black slang, popularized mid-1960s by Black Panther movement.
+Right on! as an exclamation of approval first recorded 1925 in African-American vernacular, popularized mid-1960s by Black Panther movement.